datacarpentry/OpenRefine-ecology-lesson/setup.md

 - Go to your newly created OpenRefine directory.
 - Drag the OpenRefine icon into Applications folder, and `Ctrl-click/Open…` it.
+  - If Mac shows an error that it cannot verify the developer, `Right-click` or `Ctrl-click` the icon and select `Open`.
+If it does not allow to open the program, repeat the process and there will be an `Open` button the second time.
+Additional details [here](https://github.com/OpenRefine/OpenRefine/issues/2191).
 - If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

 ### Linux